Maltby East ward

 Description

-Maltby East ward lies in the east of the Borough with a population of 9,434 (2019 population estimate).
+Maltby East ward lies in the east of the borough with a population of 9,478 (2021 census).
+The ward is represented by two members of the Council.
 Maltby is a small, former mining town with 16,500 residents.
-Maltby East is co-terminus with the East Ward of Maltby Town Council (total Town population 16,472).
+Maltby East is co-terminus with the East Ward of Maltby Town Council (total Town population 16,468).
 The ward has fairly high levels of deprivation, especially in the south east of the town.

 Coal mining was a major local employer but Maltby Main, the last coal mine in Rotherham, closed in 2013.
 Apart from the urban area of Maltby, the ward covers a large but very sparsely populated rural area, including Roche Abbey, a Cistercian monastery founded in 1147.